Lighthouses of the Philippines: Southwest Luzon

 * [Lemery (2?)]

 Date unknown.
 Active; focal plane 9 m (30 ft); red flash every 5 s.
 Approx. 8 m (26 ft) mast.
-Google has a street view and the light is not seen clearly in Bing's fuzzy satellite view.
+Google has a street view and the tiny light is centered in Google's satellite view.
 NGA descibes a "white concrete column."
 Lemery is a city of nearly 100,000 residents at the foot of the active Taal volcano on the northeast shore of Balayan Bay.
 Located on the west side of Doña Conchita Street south of Padre Burgos Street in Lemery.
 Site probably open, tower closed.
 Admiralty F2608; NGA 14236.

 * [Balayan]

 Date unknown.
 Active; focal plane about 7 m (23 ft); continuous red light.
 3 m (10 ft) mast.
-Google has a street view and a satellite view of the location.
+Google has a street view but the tiny light is not visible in the center of Google's satellite view of the location.
 NGA lists a 10 m (33 ft) wood skeletal tower.
 Located on a short pier at Balayan, a city of nearly 100,00 residents on the northwest shore of Balayan Bay.
 Admiralty F2610; NGA 14240.

 * Cape Santiago (Punta de Santiago)